SyCLoPS User Manual¶

 argument to "6.0" instead.
 The--prioritize

-argument will prevent false connections at the supposed end of a track when "range" is greater than "mergedist" (the node merging distance) in DetectNodes (See SI text S6 for further details).
-6.0 GCD range is also sufficient to cover the vast majority of the fast-moving extratropical cyclones.
+argument will prevent false connections at the supposed end of a track when "range" is greater than "mergedist" in DetectNodes (See SI text S6 for further details).
+A 6.0 GCD range is also considered sufficient to cover tropical systems and the vast majority of the fast-moving extratropical cyclones within 6 hours.
 Follow these general rules when using data with different time resolutions.

 - If you are using a 6-hour detection rate in DetectNodes, you may consider either doubling the "4.0" in the